borgar/dateutil/README.md

 #### Adding a custom formatter

 You may add your own formatter by assigning them into `dateutil._formats`.
-A parser is simply a function that takes a *Date* parameter and returns a string.
+A parser is simply a function that takes a *Date* parameter, a language parameter, and returns a string.

-And example that adds *Swatch internet time* formatter:
+An example that adds *Swatch internet time* formatter:

     // Swatch Internet time
     dateutil._formats['B'] = function (d) {
-      var mo = 0; // Should really be: isDST * 60 + timeZoneOffsetInMinutes
+      var mo = 0; // This should really be: isDST * 60 + timeZoneOffsetInMinutes
       return Math.round( ( d.getUTCHours() * 3600 +
             ( ( d.getUTCMinutes() - mo + 60 ) * 60 ) +
               d.getUTCSeconds() ) * 1000 / 86400 ) % 1000;